joedolson/my-calendar/src/readme.txt

 = Hey!
 Why don't you have any Frequently Asked Questions here! =

 Because the majority of users end up on my web site asking for help anyway -- and it's simply more work to maintain two copies.
-Please visit [my web site FAQ](http://www.joedolson.com/my-calendar/faq/) to read my Frequently Asked Questions!
+Please visit [my web site FAQ](https://www.joedolson.com/my-calendar/faq/) to read my Frequently Asked Questions!

 = This plugin is complicated.
 Why won't you help me figure out how to use it? =

 I will!
 But not in person.
-Take a look at my [documentation website for My Calendar](http://docs.joedolson.com/my-calendar/) before making your request, and consider [making a donation](https://www.joedolson.com/donate/) or [buying My Calendar Pro](https://www.joedolson.com/my-calendar/pro/)!
+Take a look at my [documentation website for My Calendar](https://docs.joedolson.com/my-calendar/) or the [developer hook documentation](https://joedolson.github.io/my-calendar/) before making your request, and consider [making a donation](https://www.joedolson.com/donate/) or [buying My Calendar Pro](https://www.joedolson.com/my-calendar/pro/)!

 = Can my visitors or members submit events? =